Hydra-Chain/hydragon-core-contracts/docs/RewardPool/RewardPool.md

 function calculateTotalPositionReward(address validator, address delegator) external view returns (uint256 reward)
 ```

-Returns the total reward that is generate for a position
+Returns the total reward that is generated for a position